Iowa faces 'staggering' unemployment claims from coronavirus

 “It’s pretty staggering to see the number of claims that we’re receiving,” Townsend said.
 “Essentially, what we’re receiving on a daily basis is what we would receive in a busy month.”

 With one new COVID-19 case reported Friday, there now are 45 confirmed cases in Iowa.
-There have been no deaths from it in the state.
+The latest case, the Health Department said, is a person between 41 and 60 in Eastern Iowa’s Allamakee County.
+Separately, Johnson County officials reported that six of the 22 people in the county who had tested positive have recovered.
+There have been no deaths from the virus in the state.

 Gov. Kim Reynolds said her administration plans to compile a financial relief package for small businesses, and she may use some of the roughly $20 million approved by state lawmakers for coronavirus response efforts.
 Reynolds said that package could be introduced next week.